I. Scope

 Stop It #2 Notice

-1. The User is made aware that this is the second instance of illegal infringing activity on his/her Mason account.
+1. The User is made aware that this is the second instance of illegal infringing activity on his/her George Mason account.
 Receipt of a second notice generally indicates a pattern of downloading rather than a single, incidental event.

 2. The User is required to remove the stated infringing material and any peer-to-peer file sharing software used for this purpose from his/her computer.

-3. The User must meet with the Head of the Copyright Office, within a prescribed time, to discuss alternative, legal sources of in-copyright content.
+3. The User must meet with the appropriate George Mason official, within a prescribed time, to discuss alternative, legal sources of in-copyright content.

-Infringing activity associated with a student’s account may result in immediate partition from the Mason network and may result in a referral to the Office of Student Conduct.
+Infringing activity associated with a student’s account may result in immediate partition from the George Mason network and may result in a referral to the Office of Student Conduct.
 Repeat copyright violations associated with an employee’s account may result in civil or criminal legal actions as well as university disciplinary actions.

 VIII.
 Dates